yogyy/yogyy/README.md

 ### doing stuff in Reactjs ###
 <hr />
 <br />
-usually building minimalist and responsive web applications.
+crafting minimalist and responsive web applications

 #### Please add dark mode to your documentation.. ####